gimlet-io/gimlet-documentation/src/pages/docs/frontend/react-deployment-tutorial.md

 Click on the repository's card to select the repo.
 Click the **New deployment** button.

 To deploy a React frontend, just select **Static Site Template**.
-Below you can see the build script for the demo app mentioned earlier.
+Below you can see the build script for the demo app.

 ![React build script for deployments with Gimlet](/docs/screenshots/gimlet-io-react-deployment-settings.png)